We use cookies for statistical purposes.

 Work Permit in France

 A work permit in France is required for most non-EU foreigners intending to work there.
-With this document, one may enter and stay in France to conduct business.
+With this document, one may also enter and stay in France to conduct business.
 For those looking to relocate to France for work, securing a work permit is an important first step in obtaining residency in France.
 Those who wish to move to France for work purposes and who are interested in obtaining a work permit in France can reach out to our team as needed to receive personalized information about their situation.

 Quick Facts